top of page

 illustration

-As for royalty-free images, it is now possible to access millions of 'clip art' illustrations, and often, these are a cost-effective way to get the illustration needed for your project.
+As for royalty-free images, it is now possible to access millions of royalty-free 'clip art' illustrations, and often, these are a cost-effective way to get the illustration needed for your project.
+Again, AI can have some place in this process.
 However, when something specific is required, eg a technical or instructional diagram, or a particular style of illustration, or if it just doesn't seem to exist as 'clip art', it may be necessary to create one from scratch.

-While not claiming to be able to produce all styles of illustration, GND has experience and skills to create a range of illustration styles depending on the requirements.
+While not claiming to be able to produce all styles of illustration, GND has experience and skills to create a range of illustration styles or replicating a style, depending on the requirements.

 print management

-GND print-manages much of the print work that results from graphic design projects it undertakes (a large part of the work you see displayed throughout this site).
+GND print-manages much of the print work that results from graphic design projects it undertakes, including a large part of the work you see displayed throughout this site.

 Clients are welcome to provide their own print component, and while GND is happy to supply the printers concerned with final files to their specifications, under these circumstances the client is responsible for print-managing the rest of the process unless they wish to engage GND to do so on their behalf.